top of page

 Board Member | Chief Research Officer

-Master of Science, Anatomy and Cell Biology
+Doctor of Philosophy, Anatomy and Cell Biology

 Western University